-Any site improvement (development), including grading and structural improvements, require a County building permit per Chelan County Code Chapter 14.
+Any site improvement (development), including grading and structural improvements, require a County building permit per Chelan County Code Chapter 14 for unincorporated areas.
+Cities (i.e., Leavenworth), these activities are regulated through zoning and comprehensive plans.

-1.10.25 Water System Plan Update
+1.10.25 Water System Plans

-Water system planning is required under WAC 246-290-100 for any new group, defined as a community water system or one that provides service to 1,000 or more connections or meets other requirements.
-An update to water system planning documents is required if a system proposes to make infrastructure changes that change the number of connections, expands the service area identified in previous planning documents, or expands the geographic area not previously approved.
-Water system plans and water system plan updates are reviewed and approved by Washington State Department of Health.
+Water system planning is required under Part 2 of Chapter 246-290 WAC for any community public water system meeting certain thresholds set forth in WAC 249-290-100.
+An update to water system planning documents is required at least once every 10 years or if a system proposes to make infrastructure changes that change the number of connections, expands the service area identified in previous planning documents, or expands the geographic area not previously approved.
+Water system plans, and water system plan updates, are reviewed and approved by Washington State Department of Health.